riamf/notes-hugo/notes/content/posts/vapor_template_app.md

 ```

 ## Adding new route
-So if I would like to create a new route like this: `http://localhost:8080/welcome`, that will return welcome message, what I need to do is add it to the router like this inside this `routes` function:
+So if I would like to create a new route like this: `http://localhost:8080/welcome`, that will return welcome message, what I need to do is add it to the router like this inside `routes` function:

 {{< highlight swift "linenos=inline,linenostart=0" >}}
 router.get("welcome") { _ -> String in